MaryBartlett/rock-paper-scissors/README.md

 I've not tested this cross browser - just Chrome on Linux.

 Ideally you'd have a reset file to reset all the browsers back to a common point.
 I've not got this so expect some variation between browsers.

+### Known issues

+If you and the computer both select the same item in a row, the animation doesn't work (as the DOM doesn't update).